zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

   ![Screenshot showing connecting to the VM using UPN format](./domain_login.png)

-> Warning
-> Logging into the Client VM without the UPN format _<username>@jumpstart.local_ will prevent the automation from running automatically.
+> **Warning :Logging into the Client VM without the UPN format _username@jumpstart.local_ will prevent the automation from running automatically.**

 #### The Logon scripts